Denny Huang: Constitutional reforms

-Dr. Huang was an open critic of the colonial rule and government's policies during his service in the Urban Council.
+Huang was an open critic of the colonial rule and government's policies during his service in the Urban Council.
 He had demanded the government to open elected seats in the Executive and Legislative Councils and expand the power of the Urban Council.
-In 1968, Elsie Elliott, Hilton Cheong-Leen and Dr. Huang threatened to resign from the Urban Council as a protest to the limited power of the Council.
+In 1968, Elsie Elliott, Hilton Cheong-Leen and Huang threatened to resign from the Urban Council as a protest to the limited power of the council.
 On 4 June 1969, Urban Councillors Elsie Elliott, Henry Hu and Dr. Denny Huang jointly sent a letter to British newspapers in the United Kingdom, requesting a "wholly local, internal, self-governing administration" and stating that China would "surely tolerate a more sophisticated, egalitarian and enlightened ordering of that society devoted to the interests of the overwhelming Chinese majority of their own compatriots."

-In 1976 when Governor Murray MacLehose appointed eight new Unofficial Members to the Legislative Council, including Henry Hu from the Urban Council.
-Dr. Huang criticised the system as "backward".
+In 1976 when Governor Murray MacLehose appointed eight new unofficial members to the Legislative Council, including Henry Hu from the Urban Council.
+Huang criticised the system as "backward".
 He argued that the unofficial members had all been members from the vested interests.
 Although many of the new appointed members were from different sectors but he doubted that their views would be valued as much as the members of the vested interests.
-Even for Henry Hu who was an elected Urban Councillor, he was hand-picked by the Governor but not elected among other Urban Councillors, which Huang and other elected Councillors had demanded for years.
+Even for Henry Hu who was an elected urban councillor, he was hand-picked by the governor but not elected among other urban councillors, which Huang and other elected Councillors had demanded for years.
 He denounced the government of using opposition from the Beijing regime as an excuse to refuse creating elected seats.
 In fact, the government was using the Beijing's unchanged policies towards Hong Kong to reinforce the colonial rule.

-After the District Boards were created in 1982, Dr. Huang also criticised the limited power and budget of the Boards.
-As an ex-officio member of the Yau Ma Tei District Board, He claimed that the District Boards were merely advisory bodies.
-Dr. Huang suggested Hong Kong should adopt the model of the Greater London Council, by putting District Boards directly under the Urban Council which the District Boards would have the power to execute the responsibilities of the Urban Council with a larger budget.
+After the district boards were created in 1982, Huang also criticised the limited power and budget of the boards.
+As an ex-officio member of the Yau Ma Tei District Board, He claimed that the district boards were merely advisory bodies.
+Huang suggested Hong Kong should adopt the model of the Greater London Council, by putting district boards directly under the Urban Council which the district boards would have the power to execute the responsibilities of the Urban Council with a larger budget.